-2. Meet patients where they are
+Meet patients where they are

 It may also be helpful to connect with patient organizations and advocates for collaboration opportunities or guidance on the best way to reach patients.
-At Antidote, we have a partner network of more than 300 organizations we work with to obtain these types of patient insights.
-Another important aspect of meeting patients where they are is the patient community's understanding of and attitudes towards research.
+At Antidote, we have a partner network of more than 250 advocacy organizations we work with to obtain these types of patient insights.
+These groups can help you better understand a patient community's attitudes towards research.
 You'll want to take this into account in your outreach plans.

 Retention: Engage patients with email newsletters, apps, and electronic patient-reported outcomes (ePRO) to keep them connected throughout the trial.
 Chances are, your patients spend plenty of time on their phones and computers, so keep them interested with newsletters that highlight the importance of research or offer tips on daily living with their condition.
-In addition, pay attention to frequently asked questions from patients during the trial - providing answers to your cohort can show that you're listening and actively trying to make the trial experience a good one.
+In addition, pay attention to frequently asked questions from patients during the trial.
+Providing answers to your cohort can show that you're listening and actively trying to make the trial experience a good one.

-4. Provide incentives for participation.
+Provide incentives for participation

 Recruitment: If your trial offers incentives to participation, such as paying travel costs or other compensation, highlight them in your outreach materials.
 Even if you're not able to offer compensation, the trial may include other benefits, such as a small number of in-person visits, the ability to answer surveys on your phone, or the opportunity to make an impact on research.
-Our survey with SCORR pointed to the many logistical barriers to participation, so pointing out where you're addressing those barriers is wise.
+Our survey pointed to the many logistical barriers to participation, so pointing out where you're addressing those barriers is wise.

-5. Brand your trial with outreach materials.
+Brand your trial with outreach materials

-Retention: Experience has shown that branding your trial and using imagery to demonstrate milestones can significantly boost you retention efforts.
+Retention: Experience has shown that branding your trial and using imagery to demonstrate milestones can significantly boost your retention efforts.
 "In one study, we reduced the early termination rate by approximately 50% using branded milestone achievement cards," Shaheen Limbada, managing director of Topstone Research, told Pharmaceutical Technology.
 The achievement cards likely also helped patients feel appreciated, which can also help improve patient retention.

-Create a feedback loop.
+Create a feedback loop

 Recruitment: Before you start your recruitment campaign, connect with patient advocates to learn more about patient needs and how your trial can address them.
 Gathering this feedback upfront will provide you with context for demonstrating to patients how your research will improve life with their condition.

 Retention: Consider creating a patient survey to get feedback on your trial after the first site visit or at the midway point.
-"A quick satisfaction survey after your patient's first visit can set a positive tone and show that you value their input," recommends clinical trial recruitment company ClinEdge.
-"Tracking these surveys also allows you to see both negative and positive trends easier and change accordingly."
+A quick survey after your patient's first visit can set a positive tone and show that you value their input.
+Tracking these surveys also allows you to easily identify both positive and negative trends.

-Stay top-of-mind for patients.
+Stay top-of-mind for patients

 Retention: Chances are, the patients in your trial are busy people.
 Set up text message and/or phone call reminders about upcoming appointments to help increase visit attendance and overall trial retention.